hibye1217/hibye1217.github.io/README.md

 Trying to make something with pure JavaScript.
 No Framework (Exception : MathJax), No other languages.

+## Warning
+This is for my use, so there are no description & guideline.
+Also, it will be pretty uncomfortable.
+So...
+I recommend NOT to use this.
+(But you can still use tho.)

 ## Hibye1217's Project (HP) - KOR
 - Math with Jax (MJ)
   - Friend's Questions (FQ)